AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES

 HOLY ROSARY MISSION - RED CLOUD INDIAN SCHOOL RECORDS, 1868- [ongoing], 162.1 feet [35 reels microfilm] (92 feet unprocessed).

-Selected online images from the Holy Rosary Mission-Red Cloud Indian
+A collection of selected digital images from the Holy Rosary Mission-Red Cloud Indian School Records.

 KANOTI, GEORGE A., COLLECTION, 1966-1969, 1986, 0.3 foot.